 A hit-and-run accident can be disorienting and stressful.
 When any individual involved in a car crash decides to flee the scene without taking responsibility, they leave victims vulnerable.

-That said, hit-and-run accidents can also take various forms, and each will present its own unique challenges for victims.
+That said, hit-and-run accidents can occur in different ways, each presenting its own challenges for victims.
 So, while some may seem more straightforward than others, it may become more and more difficult to decide when (or whether) you need to loop in an attorney.

 To make things easier, here are a handful of scenarios where legal counsel will become essential: